altersis/aioleviosa/README.md

  **2. LeviosaZoneHub**.
 Instantiate this class to represent one Leviosa Zone, and then Add the Blind Group names to it using **AddGroup(GroupName)** This method will return a reference to an instance of a LeviosaShadeGroup.

  **3. LeviosaShadeGroup**.
 There are methods to Open, Close and Stop the shades, as well as a methods to move to the next predefined step up or down.
 Do not instantiate this class, instead use AddGroup() from the LeviosaZoneHub class

+ *See the included test file for more details on usage.*